Skip to main content

 The last file that we will modify in this lesson is src/components/Conference/Toolbar/Toolbar.tsx.
 This is the toolbar that allows us to interact with the conference.
 This time we will implement a new button.
 This button will be used to disconnect the user from the conference on demand.

-The first thing that we will do is to define the function that will be called when the button is pushed.
-In this case the function is quite simple, since it only calls to the props.onDisconnect() function that we have defined in a previous step.
+We will start by defining the function that will be called when the button is pressed.
+In this case the function is quite simple, since it only calls the props.onDisconnect() function that we have defined in a previous step.

 First of all, we add onDisconnect to the props list: